Since the invasion of Ukraine by Russia, the people of Worthing have unequivocally demonstrated that Worthing stands with Ukraine.

 Readers of The Worthing Journal have donated Ukrainian flags, which have been flown in Steyne Gardens and at the coastal office in Worthing.
 Another flag of the Ukrainian colours has been flown at the Ferring War Memorial.

-On the 6th of March, a Stop the War demonstration in support of Ukraine took place in Montague Street, Worthing.
+On 6 March, a Stop the War demonstration in support of Ukraine took place in Montague Street, Worthing.

 The Worthing Symphony Orchestra paid tribute to the people of Ukraine in their concert programme, and the orchestra played A Prayer for Ukraine by Mykola Lysenko.